 Nobody.
 Siareih’s fingers finally could release the dagger she clutched so hard.

 The room was relatively large, larger than her bedchamber anyway.
-The center was dominated by a large round table covered in maps, the biggest one laid at the heart of it laid an immense version of the world's map.
+The center was dominated by a large round table covered in maps, at the heart of it laid an immense version of the world's map.
 Wooden figures of intricate were scattered on each.
 Centaurs, bears, serpents, wolves, hawks, bleeding moons, roses...
 Beyond the table, just a couple feet away, the balcony, with a view of the royal gardens and the little cobble path that led to the grand, glass ceilling stables.

-Siareih walked closer to the table, her violet gaze digging into the biggest one, quickly finding the Yijali Palace on it and tracing every road that led north.
+Siareih walked closer to the table, her violet gaze digging into the colossal map, instantly finding the Yijali Palace on it and tracing every road that led north.
 West is not an option, she decided after thinking on it for a while.
 My mother has far too much military gathered by the Fourseas, with the Kyrean threat becoming more and more prominent each day.

-Escaping further East isn’t too great a decision either, much too close to the Palace.
+Escaping further East isn’t a great decision either, much too close to the Palace.
 They’d be on her in an instant if she did escape there.
 Further down its only the Greatsea and the Luren Isles, the closed Republic that would never take in an outsider, full of strange creatures and laws.
 The Varonians wouldn’t care much for her either, the centaurs had never took an interest in the politics of other countries unless it concerned trade.

 But perhaps if I make this about trade...
 But her pride twinged in her and she returned her attention to the map of the Ivarian Empire.
 North is the way, it was decided.

 The plan of her retreat consumed her fully and she continued fleshing it out.
 If I go up this road I can hire a hundred mercenaries...
 And sack Northern Edrath.
 I will instantly gain another couple hundred soldiers and grounds for training more.
 With this many, I’ll easily start a campaign.
 I can do this.
 I carry the Queensmark on my forehead, I am the rightful Queen, they will follow me-